Call +1.800.397.3348 or contact your travel advisor

 Contingency plan for Antarctic flights from Puerto Natales to King George Island

-Outbound flights to Antarctica: Between Day 2 of the itinerary and until 2 p.m. on Day 3, every effort will be made to safely transport passengers to Antarctica.
+Outbound flights to Antarctica: Between Day 2 of the itinerary and until 2 p.m. on Day 3, every effort will be made to transport passengers to Antarctica with foremost consideration for their safety and the safety of the crew and aircraft.
 In cases where such measures are not successful, the daily program described below will be applied:

-Day 2: We provide guided tours of Puerto Natales, where guests can learn about the culture and history of the Indigenous people or, alternatively, enjoy opportunities to watch for Andean condors, or hike the region’s stunning terrain.
-We will include breakfast and lunch dependent on the time of the flight departure, as well as accommodation at the same hotel included on Day 1 of the itinerary.
+- Day 2: We provide guided tours of Puerto Natales and the surrounding areas.
+We will include breakfast and lunch dependent on the time of the flight departure, as well as accommodation if necessary.

-Day 3: If Lindblad Expeditions is unable to transport passengers to Antarctica by 2 p.m., the trip will be interrupted.
-For guests who book their flights via Lindblad Expeditions Air Department, we will assist with rescheduling.
+- Day 3: If DAP Airlines is unable to transport passengers to Antarctica by 2 p.m., the remainder of the trip will be cancelled.
+For guests who booked their international flights via Lindblad Expeditions air, we will assist with rescheduling.
 No other services or meals are included.
-Lindblad Expeditions or, if applicable, the traveler’s booking agent will refund the passenger 100% of the cruise fare paid for the expedition.
+Lindblad Expeditions or, if applicable, the traveler’s booking agent will refund the passenger 100% of the cruise fare and internal air (listed as Expedition Fare and Transfer on the invoice) paid.

 Contingency plan for Antarctic flights from King George Island to Puerto Natales

-If there is a delay on the flight from Antarctica to Puerto Natales within the scheduled day of disembarkation, passengers on board the ship will continue cruising to nearby places until the return flight to Puerto Natales is authorized.
+- If there is a delay on the flight from Antarctica to Puerto Natales within the scheduled day of disembarkation, passengers will remain on board the ship.
 All standard onboard inclusions and shore excursions will apply.
 The Puerto Natales arrangements (hotel, farewell dinner) will still apply.

-If your flight from Antarctica back to Puerto Natales is delayed overnight, your tour in Antarctica will be extended, with onboard activities, excursions, and meals included.
+- If the flight from Antarctica back to Puerto Natales is delayed overnight, the tour in Antarctica will be extended, with onboard activities, excursions, and meals included.
 Guests must depart Puerto Natales on arrival, which will necessitate changing their onward flights, unless they have made their own accommodations in Puerto Natales.
 Guests who booked their air through the Lindblad Expeditions Air Department will receive assistance with rebooking.
 Guests who made their own flight arrangements are responsible for their own changes.

-Outbound flights from Puerto Natales onward should be scheduled to depart no earlier than 1 p.m. (or as late in the day as possible) on the final day of the trip.
+- Outbound flights from Puerto Natales onward should be scheduled to depart no earlier than 1:00 p.m. on the final day of the expedition (as late in the day as possible is preferred).
 Guests may also wish to book an additional hotel night on their own in Puerto Natales (following the included night) to allow for increased flexibility.
 We encourage guests not to plan any independent extensions or tours for the day after the trip in case of delay.
+Compensation will not be offered for any missed, independent, post-trip arrangements.

-In cases where the flight from Antarctica is delayed overnight, the trip will end at the Puerto Natales airport.
-No refund will be extended for any reason whatsoever, and no hotel accommodation nor airport transfers will be provided.
+- In cases where the flight from Antarctica is delayed overnight, the trip will end in Puerto Natales.
+No refund will be extended for any reason whatsoever, and no hotel accommodation will be provided.

 What are the benefits of booking international flights with our air department?